Skip to content

 Same people.
 Same self-interest.
 Radically different collective outcomes.
 The variable that changed was the mechanism — the rules governing how individual actions translate into individual rewards.

-This is the core insight: you do not need to make people altruistic.
+This is the core insight you already carry: you do not need to make people altruistic.
 You need to make cooperation the smart move.

 The technical term is incentive compatibility, and it is the central concept in mechanism design.
 A mechanism is incentive-compatible when each participant's best strategy — the one that maximizes their own outcome — is also the strategy that produces the best collective result.